gemc/home/_documentation/geometry/geoQuickstart.md

 To build native Geant4 volumes, a set of functions and templates to build the Geant4 volumes[^1] can be used.

-The following will display the code, shown below, to build a volume, for example a G4Box of 30x40x50 cm:
+The following command displays the code needed to build a volume, for example a %%G4Box%% of 30 x 40 x 50 cm:

 ```python
 scigTemplate.py -gv G4Box  -gvp '30 40 50 cm'